nh-server/Kurisu/cogs/assistance-cmds/exfat.switch.md

 ---
-title: exFAT on Switch: Why you shouldn't use it help-desc:exFAT on Switch:  why not to use it
+title: exFAT on Switch: Why you shouldn't use it
+help-desc: exFAT on Switch: why not to use it
 ---

 The recommended filesystem format for the Switch is FAT32.